 Students, faculty, and administrators regularly report that our current syllabus system is not as effective as it could be.
-Syllabi are often long and difficult for students to sort through, especially if accessed electronically; changes to syllabi are easy to miss; faculty often have to spend considerable time formatting and reworking syllabi, searching out required boilerplate information, and express concerns that what they most want to communicate to students becomes buried amidst other required syllabus elements; the Canvas syllabus function, for those that use it, is limited and non-interactive; syllabi vary widely within and across the schools; our system for archiving and making available syllabi is cumbersome and time-consuming; sustainability goals are hampered by the persistence of paper syllabi in many courses; and few USF syllabi are accessible to those with disabilities.
+Syllabi are often lengthy and difficult for students to sort through; changes to syllabi are easy to miss; faculty often have to spend considerable time formatting and reworking syllabi, and making sure they're in line with syllabus guidelines; the Canvas syllabus function is limited and non-interactive; syllabi vary widely within and across the schools; our system for archiving and making available syllabi is cumbersome and time-consuming; sustainability goals are hampered by the persistence of paper syllabi in many courses; and few USF syllabi are accessible to those with disabilities.

-We think Simple Syllabus will offer big improvements for students, faculty, and administrators alike.
+We think Simple Syllabus will offer improvements for students, faculty, and administrators alike.

-For students: The cloud-based platform means that students can easily access, view, and interact with syllabi; they can move selectively through content (using side tabs, for instance) and receive automatic updates when they “subscribe” to a syllabus; and view all their syllabi in one spot.
+For students: The cloud-based platform means that students can easily access, view, and interact with syllabi; they can move selectively through content (using a side navigation menu), receive automatic updates when they “subscribe” to a syllabus, and view all their syllabi in one spot.

-For faculty: Simple Syllabus makes the creation of syllabi more efficient for faculty by eliminating certain tasks and many redundant tasks; accessing and updating of previous syllabi is easy, as are tools for layering information and for generating visually interesting syllabi that include images, audio, and video; much of the established institutional data (policies, program learning outcomes, course number, title, location, catalog description, and schedule) will be centralized and automatically populated into syllabi templates; with the template system, instructors do not need to consult syllabus guidelines to know what elements are required and what elements are optional.
+For faculty: Simple Syllabus makes the creation of syllabi convenient and efficient for faculty by providing a template with fields for all required and optional elements (eliminating the need to consult syllabus guidelines); accessing and updating of previous syllabi is easy, as are tools generating visually interesting syllabi that include images, audio, and video; much of the necessary information will be centralized and automatically pre-populated into syllabi templates.
 Simple Syllabus also integrates with Canvas.